 In Short

-You can enroll in the M.S. in Criminal Justice (online) program through the Professional Studies concentration or you can enroll in the 4+1 Criminal Justice program which allows you to complete your bachelors degree and earn a certificate of completion from the Massachusetts Municipal Police Training Committee (MPTC) and then move into the 100% online master’s program curriculum and can complete the master’s degree in just one year.
+You can enroll in the Criminal Justice police program which allows you to complete your bachelor's degree and earn a certificate of completion from the Massachusetts Municipal Police Training Committee (MPTC) and then move into the 100% online master’s program curriculum and can complete the master’s degree in just one year.

 Program Overview